millionsouls/zny-airspace/README.md

 ## Features
 ### Searching
 Search will find string matches for either file names, or airports/specific positions.
 IE: Typing `JFK` will pull up all Kennedy files, and `FQM3` will only show the FQM3 arrival.

 ### URL Linking
 Selected `sectors`, `procedures`, and `videomaps` will generate a unique URL that can be shared and loaded to the specific configuration.
 Individual position selections in a sector file will also be reflected in the URL.

+URLs are first custom encoded into a string and then compressed via [LzString](https://github.com/pieroxy/lz-string).
+Long URLs may cause issues in reloading.

 ### Feature Info
 Additional information pertaining to a sector's airspace or notes on a procedure will appear when hovered over.
 Airspace limits for `sectors` are also displayed.